Search engine optimization that used content marketing used to be simple.

 By making sure that each keyword is only mapped to a single page, you will avoid “keyword cannibalization”.
 Yes, SEOs use complicated terms to describe simple things.

-Keyword cannibalization is when you have have multiple pages on your website that compete against each other before they can compete against your competitors.
+Keyword cannibalization is when you have multiple pages on your website that compete against each other before they can compete against your competitors.

 And this is exactly what happens when you use that “1 page per keyword” SEO strategy straight out of 2008.